 - Head shaking

-APOQUEL is an allergy medicine for dogs, prescribed by veterinarians for dogs older than 1 year of age to help lessen itch and inflammation due to allergic dermatitis.
+APOQUEL is an allergy medicine for dogs, prescribed by veterinarians for dogs older than 12 months of age to help lessen itch and inflammation due to allergic dermatitis and atopic dermatitis.

 APOQUEL is not a steroid, antihistamine, or cyclosporine (a type of drug that reduces immune system activity).
-APOQUEL is in a different category of medications, which blocks allergic itch at the source.1-3
+APOQUEL is in a different category of medications, Unlike other medicines, APOQUEL blocks allergic itch at the source.1-3 So, it works at the underlying cause of itch to provide relief fast.

 Yes, you can use APOQUEL for short periods.
 APOQUEL begins relieving the itch within 4 hours, and controls it within 24 hours.2,4

 The US Food and Drug Administration (FDA) has not placed any time restrictions on the use of APOQUEL.
 You can continue to treat your dog with APOQUEL for as long as your veterinarian recommends.
 In studies, dogs were treated with APOQUEL for more than 2 years.5

 APOQUEL starts relieving itch within 4 hours of giving the treatment to your dog.4

 Yes, APOQUEL may be used with other treatments such as vaccines, nonsteroidal anti-inflammatory drugs (NSAIDs), antibiotics, and other allergy medications.4 The use of APOQUEL has not been evaluated in combination with glucocorticoids, cyclosporine, or other systemic immunosuppressive agents.

 The most common side effects in a short-term clinical trial were vomiting and diarrhea.
 These occurred in only a small percentage of dogs treated with APOQUEL.
 These side effects typically stopped on their own.3,5